 To remain in good academic standing at the College and retain eligibility for Title IV financial aid, students must maintain a minimum grade point average (GPA), complete the courses in which they enroll, and complete their program of study within a reasonable period of time.
+A student's SAP status is evaluated at the end of each semester/term, including summer.
 You can get specific information on every SAP status and its definition right here on our website.

 1. Students must maintain a cumulative GPA that is greater than or equal to 2.0.

 - Academic skills advancement (ASA) and transfer courses are not calculated in your GPA.

 2. Students must successfully complete 67% or more of all attempted credit hours.